CWolfs/MissionControl-Site/docs/contract-builder-api/overrides.md

 The override files look different to the `common.jsonc` file structure.
 It uses the [Json.NET query/select system](https://www.newtonsoft.com/json/help/html/QueryJsonSelectTokenJsonPath.htm) system to select parts of your `common.jsonc` and change the data with newly specified data.

+A good way to learn is to open up the Mission Control mod folder and read the files in `MissionControl/contractTypeBuilds/(ContactType)`.

+The naming convention for override files is freeform, however, MissionControl uses: `mapname_descriptivevariation`, for example `deathvalley_desert_open_area` where the map is `mapArena_deathValley_aDes` and this override limits the contract type to take place in the open area of that map.
+You can have multiple overrides for the same map and contract type combination as long as a unique 'encounter layer' is created per variation.

 ## Override Structure

 ```json